wanji4879/se-assignment-5-wanji4879/README.md

 4. Command Palette:
    - What is the Command Palette in VS Code, and how can it be accessed?
 Provide examples of common tasks that can be performed using the Command Palette.

-5. Extensions in VS Code:
+5. Extensions in VS Code:.
-   - Discuss the role of extensions in VS Code.
-How can users find, install, and manage extensions?
-Provide examples of essential extensions for web development.

 6. Integrated Terminal:
    - Describe how to open and use the integrated terminal in VS Code.
 What are the advantages of using the integrated terminal compared to an external terminal?